 This is the type of place Ren and I love staying at when we travel.
 La Casita Mercedes is an old Filipino house that was renovated and reopened as a 7-room bed and breakfast in 2015.
 If you’re traveling as a couple and want peace and quiet, then this is a great place to stay.
-You can make a reservation through AirBnB, Booking.com, or Agoda.
-Be sure to check all three sites to find the best deal.
-If you’re new to AirBnB, then you can get up to USD 43 free travel credit via THIS LINK.
+You can make a reservation through Booking.com or Agoda.
+Be sure to check both sites to find the best deal.

 Room Rate: Around PHP 2,000 per night with breakfast (as of Oct 2017)